home-assistant/home-assistant.io/source/_integrations/tasmota.markdown

 ## Limitations

-- Only relays and switchedare supported.
+- Relays, sensors and switches are supported.
   Relays will be added as Home Assistant `switch` entities.
-Switches will be added as Home Assistant `binary_sensor` entities.
+Sensors will be added as Home Assistant `sensor` entities.
+Switches will be added as Home Assistant `binary_sensor` entities if a `switchtopic` is set or there is no corresponding power device (light, relay etc.).

 ## Configuration